Blitzkrieg: Fuller and Liddell Hart

-During World War I, Fuller had been a staff officer attached to the new tank corps.
-He developed Plan 1919 for massive, independent tank operations, which he claimed were subsequently studied by the German military.
-It is variously argued that Fuller's wartime plans and post-war writings were an inspiration or that his readership was low and German experiences during the war received more attention.
-The German view of themselves as the losers of the war, may be linked to the senior and experienced officers' undertaking a thorough review, studying and rewriting of all their Army doctrine and training manuals.
+During the First World War, Fuller had been a staff officer attached to the new tank corps.
+He developed Plan 1919 for massive independent tank operations, which he claimed were subsequently studied by the German military.
+It is variously argued that Fuller's wartime plans and post-war writings were inspirations or that his readership was low and German experiences during the war received more attention.
+The German view of themselves as the losers of the war may be linked to the senior and experienced officers' undertaking a thorough review in studying and rewriting of all of their Army doctrine and training manuals.

-Fuller and Liddell Hart were "outsiders": Liddell Hart was unable to serve as a soldier after 1916 after being gassed on the Somme and Fuller's abrasive personality resulted in his premature retirement in 1933.
+Fuller and Liddell Hart were "outsiders".
+Liddell Hart was unable to serve as a soldier after 1916 after being gassed on the Somme, and Fuller's abrasive personality resulted in his premature retirement in 1933.
 Their views had limited impact in the British army; the War Office permitted the formation of an Experimental Mechanized Force on 1 May 1927, composed of tanks, motorized infantry, self-propelled artillery and motorized engineers but the force was disbanded in 1928 on the grounds that it had served its purpose.
 A new experimental brigade was intended for the next year and became a permanent formation in 1933, during the cuts of the 1932/33–1934/35 financial years.

 Continuity

-It has been argued that blitzkrieg was not new; the Germans did not invent something called blitzkrieg in the 1920s and 1930s.
-Rather the German concept of wars of movement and concentrated force were seen in wars of Prussia and the German wars of unification.
+It has been argued that blitzkrieg was not new, and that the Germans did not invent something called blitzkrieg in the 1920s and 1930s.
+Rather, the German concept of wars of movement and concentrated force were seen in wars of Prussia and the German Wars of Unification.
 The first European general to introduce rapid movement, concentrated power and integrated military effort was Swedish King Gustavus Adolphus during the Thirty Years' War.
 The appearance of the aircraft and tank in the First World War, called an RMA, offered the German military a chance to get back to the traditional war of movement as practiced by Moltke the Elder.
-The so-called "blitzkrieg campaigns" of 1939 – circa 1942, were well within that operational context.
+The so-called "blitzkrieg campaigns" of 1939 to around 1942 were well within that operational context.

 At the outbreak of war, the German army had no radically new theory of war.
 The operational thinking of the German army had not changed significantly since the First World War or since the late 19th century.
-J. P. Harris and Robert M. Citino point out that the Germans had always had a marked preference for short, decisive campaigns – but were unable to achieve short-order victories in First World War conditions.
-The transformation from the stalemate of the First World War into tremendous initial operational and strategic success in the Second, was partly the employment of a relatively small number of mechanized divisions, most importantly the Panzer divisions, and the support of an exceptionally powerful air force.
+J. P. Harris and Robert M. Citino point out that the Germans had always had a marked preference for short decisive campaigns but were unable to achieve short-order victories in First World War conditions.
+The transformation from the stalemate of the First World War into tremendous initial operational and strategic success in the Second World War was partly the employment of a relatively-small number of mechanized divisions, most importantly the Panzer divisions, and the support of an exceptionally powerful air force.